 What about transport to and from school?

-As a parent, you may express a preference for the school your child will attend.
+As a parent, you may express a preference for the school you wish your child to attend.
 When making your application, however, you must always consider how your child will get to school.